Green Goblin: Phil Urich

 In the MC2 timeline, Phil Urich marries his girlfriend Meredith and is a forensic scientist and friends with Peter Parker.
 He is aware of both Peter and Spider-Girl's identities.
-Phil Urich resumes the Goblin identity, first under the name of the Golden Goblin, then as the Green Goblin with the assistance of Normie Osborn (III).
+Phil Urich resumes the Goblin identity, first under the name of the Golden Goblin, then as the Green Goblin with the assistance of Normie Osborn.
 After Phil lost a long series of battles, Normie recreates Phil's original mask, which grants him superhuman strength and other abilities, greatly enhancing his effectiveness.
 He is also a founding member of the New New Warriors.

 Spider-Ham

-In the universe where Marvel characters are animals, Norman Osbird, as he's called in this universe, is a crazy turkey who calls himself the Green Gobbler.
+In the universe where Marvel characters are animals, Norman Osbird is a crazy turkey who calls himself the Green Gobbler.

 Spider-Man: India

 Spider-Man: India features Nalin Oberoi, a ruthless businessman in Mumbai, who is ravaging villages for a mystical amulet to connect with evil, supernatural demons who once ruled the world.
 The process works and transforms Oberoi into "Green Goblin".
-He also transforms a meek doctor into "Doctor Octopus" and sends him to find Pavitar Prabhakar (Spider-Man).
-Oberoi later burns down Pavitar's village (branding it with his initials NO), and kidnaps MJ, and Aunt Maya (Aunt May).
-At Oberoi HQ, he tries to bring down the demons, until a reformed Octopus and Pavitar attack and rescue the ladies.
-After killing the doctor, Oberoi is later defeated by Pavitar.
-Oberoi also has a son mentioned by Pavitar, Hari.
+He also transforms a meek doctor into Doctor Octopus and sends him to find Pavitr Prabhakar (Spider-Man).